My Favorite Quotes

 plane over England and Magee, only 19 years of age, crashed to his death.

-“Man must rise above the Earth – to
+Man must rise above the Earth - to the

-the top of the atmosphere and beyond – for only thus will he fully understand
+top of the atmosphere and beyond - for only thus will he fully understand the

-the world in which he lives.”
+world in which he lives.

 -Socrates (4th century, BC)

-“…we are too feeble and sluggish to make our
+…we are too feeble and sluggish to

-way out to the upper limit of the air.
+make our way out to the upper limit of the air.
+If someone could reach the

-If someone could reach the summit, or put on wings and fly aloft, when
+summit, or put on wings and fly aloft, when he put up his head he would see the

-when they put up their heads out of the sea; and if his nature were able to
+the sea; and if his nature were able to bear the sight, he would recognize that

 -Plato